 We'll send you full details about the Financial Ombudsman Service with our final decision letter.

 Contacting the Financial Ombudsman Service

 Phone: 0800 0 234 567 (free from fixed lines) or 0300 123 9 123 (free for mobile users who pay a monthly charge for calls to numbers starting 01 or 02).

 Post: Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR.

-"Helping communities prosper through providing simple, personal and fair banking for UK households and businesses is at the heart of our strategy.
+"Helping communities prosper through providing simple, personal, and fair banking for UK households and businesses is at the heart of our strategy.
 Improving the service we offer at Santander UK is essential for us to implement this strategy and we've been working hard to deliver a great customer experience.
-We have reduced overall complaints by 32% in the last twelve months and whilst we know we have more to do, we continue to focus relentlessly on improving the levels of service to ensure we deliver a great customer experience."
+Whilst we have reduced overall complaints by 19% for the second half of 2014 compared to the second half of 2013, we know we have more to do, and we will continue to focus relentlessly on improving the levels of service to ensure we deliver a great customer experience."

 Steve Pateman, Head of UK Banking